tuckerjohnson/Mutable-Subjects/README.md

 2. Open the MutableSubjects.scd file in supercollider.

-3. Select the "language" drop down from the menu bar and then press "Evaluate File" (alternative to step 3: right-click in the document and select "select all" the press shift+enter to evaluate.
+3. Follow the instructions in the program for evaluating the file.

 ## Program note